aitomatic/semikong/README.md

 ## Contact

-For questions, suggestions, or collaborations, please contact the SemiKong team at semikong@aitomatic.com.
+For questions, suggestions, or collaborations, please contact the SemiKong team at aic@fpt.com or semikong@aitomatic.com